SGDInstitute/apollo/content/collections/pages/mblgtacc/advisor-programming.md

         content:
           -
             type: text
-            text: 'Thanks to our partners at the Consortium of LGBT Higher Education Professionals' -
+            text: 'Thanks to our partners at the Consortium of Higher Education LGBT Resource Professionals' -
         type: paragraph
         content: